-Set up a DVD club with your friends and have movie nights at home.
+Host Streaming nights at home.
 Make your own popcorn and it will be just as fun as a night in the cinema.

 Buy second hand textbooks and sell your own when you are done with them.

 Have a change jar - you'd be surprised how quickly it adds up and many supermarkets have machines that count it for a small fee and convert it to vouchers for money off your shopping.